Clifmak/Clifmak.github.io/_posts/2018-05-07-Design-Manifesto.md

 ### Designers should aim to make the solutions accessible

 Designers need to be aware of the requirements of people with various conditions.
 People that use screen readers should be able to navigate a designer’s application with need.
 It is important to make design choices that make a design accessible to people with various conditions.
 These design choices can range from button sizes to picture descriptions and captions.
 While developing the art for all prototype it was clear that we needed to provide background information in a variety of ways.
 However, the challenge was figuring the right balance of information to provide.

 ### Prototyping is an iterative process

 It is okay to fail and learn during the design process.
 Developing a prototype is a learning process.
 Creating a solution that caters to all stakeholders is a balancing act.
 A design has to be evaluated and tested.
 Art for All developed several prototypes as it learned the needs of its user’s.
 We added missing buttons, and removed an unnecessary panel.
+If you are not failing you are not learning anything about your design.
+If you are not breaking-up and rebuilding your design, you are definitely missing something.